 The Higher Education Act of 1965, as amended, requires that all federal aid recipients make satisfactory academic progress towards degree completion.
 Satisfactory Academic Progress is also required of recipients of state and institutional funds.
 These standards apply to a student's entire degree program including terms in which financial aid was not received.

-Satisfactory Academic Progress will be measured by grade point average ( qualitatively) and the percentage of hours earned in relation to those attempted (quantitatively), or what is also referred to as Pace.
+Satisfactory Academic Progress will be measured by grade point average (qualitatively) and by the percentage of credits earned in relation to those attempted (quantitatively), also referred to as Pace.